 Personal Interview: Personal interview will be commenced to check how a candidate handles different situations at different occasions.
 This will also check the mental stability of every aspirant.
 Those who qualify this stage will be selected as SSC UDC.

 Junior Hindi Translators recruitment is conducted by SSC.
 Although it’s not the highly appeared exam but still its one of the most legit job vacancy.
 Candidates who want to be JHT can apply for this post and they will have to appear in two separate exams.

 Paper I: The first paper will be an objective type test with 100 questions from General Hindi and 100 questions from General English.
 On total, this exam carries 200 marks.

 Paper II: The second paper of SSC JHT is the conventional type exam.
 This paper will contain two passage and candidate will have to translate these in the purest form.
 Those who qualify both these stages will be selected as JHT.

-SSC conducts all these exams and provides a great opportunity to the aspirants who want to serve in government departments in India.
-We have elaborated each exam in details.
+SSC conducts all these exams and provides a great opportunity for the aspirants who want to serve in government departments in India.
+We have elaborated on each exam in details.
 You can check the latest news and updates about SSC recruitment from our website.